cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_11-00-00_mallet-end-to-end-en.md

     sendTransaction({to: myContractAddress,gas:10000})

-**Getting help
+**Getting help**

 The `help` command can be useful When running Mallet in the CLI.
 This command opens the **Readme file** in your default web browser:

     help()

-Alternatively, [Join IOHK | Devnets on Slack](https://join.slack.com/t/iohkdevnets/shared_invite/zt-jvy74l5h-Bhp5SQajefwjig72BIl73A), to obtain help from the community.
+Alternatively, [Join IOHK | Devnets on Slack](https://join.slack.com/t/iohkdevnets/shared_invite/zt-jvy74l5h-Bhp5SQajefwjig72BIl73A) to obtain help from the community.